 Education and Training

-• Assistant Professor-Human Nutrition division, Department of Agricultural, Food and Nutritional Sciences (AFNS)
+•Associate Professor-Human Nutrition division, Department of Agricultural, Food and Nutritional Sciences (AFNS)

-• Adjunct Professor in the Department of Medical Microbiology and Immunology (MMI)
+•Adjunct Professor in the Department of Medical Microbiology and Immunology (MMI)

-• Canada Research Chair in Nutritional Immunology
+•Canada Research Chair in Nutritional Immunology

-• Postdoctoral Fellowship-Nutritional Immunology, AFNS, University of Alberta, Alberta.
+•Postdoctoral Fellowship-Nutritional Immunology, AFNS, University of Alberta, Alberta.

-• PhD-Nutrition & Metabolism, Department of Food Science and Nutrition, Laval University, Québec.
+•PhD-Nutrition & Metabolism, Department of Food Science and Nutrition, Laval University, Québec.

-• MSc-Clinical Nutrition, Department of Food Science and Nutrition, Laval University, Québec.
+•MSc-Clinical Nutrition, Department of Food Science and Nutrition, Laval University, Québec.

-• Undergraduate-Nutrition/Internship, Department of Food Science and Nutrition, Laval University, Québec.
+•Undergraduate-Nutrition/Internship, Department of Food Science and Nutrition, Laval University, Québec.